PaNOSC-ViNYL/ase/doc/ase/calculators/siesta.rst

 SIESTA Calculator
 =================

-Before defining a SIESTA calculator, the corresponding module should be imported as following
+Before defining a :mod:`Siesta` calculator, the corresponding module should be imported as following

 .. highlight:: python